rezarajan/udacity-aws-data-engineering/projects/2 - Data Warehouse/readme.md

 # Project Overview
-In this project, we are tasked with building a data warehouse in the cloud using AWS Redshift.
-The intent of the warehouse is to be used for analytics purposes, with the data context being song streaming data.
+In this project, we are tasked with building a data warehouse in the cloud using AWS Redshift, for the purposes of analytics of song streaming data.
 Furthermore, this data is currently stored in S3 as JSON files, and we must build a pipeline which appropriately ingests the data.

 ## Quick Start
 For the full solution, please see the [Jupyter notebook](p2_cloud_data_warehouse.ipynb).
-This notebook contains the test run of all the code, with time checks, and reasoning where necessary.
+This notebook contains the test run of all the code, with time checks, and comments where appropriate.

 ### Scripts
-All scripts are provided in the `scripts` directory, and contain docstrings for clarity:
+All scripts are provided in the `scripts` directory, and contain docstrings for clarity.
 |Script|Comment|
 |---|---|
 |helpers.py|Stores commonly used functions|